Sinacam/delegate/README.md

 # Remarks

-delegate is designed to be efficient, its overhead is usually only the compiler not being able to inline the calls.
+delegate is designed to be efficient, its overhead is an extra function call.

 delegate is cheap to copy and trivially copyable, it should typically be passed by value.